krei-se/droidfor.ge/README.md

     For customers running 100s of roadwarriors you can use the openvpnKey-folder for openvpn and provision the devices key and cert automatically.
 This is the only "key" you store on the device, so make sure you can mark the key revoked even though it lives on encrypted internal storage.
 Without openvpn your devices can only be synced while in Wifi which you DO NOT WANT.
 Your device will not get lost while logged in wifi but outside on trips.
 Use OpenVPN!

-- All 👶 Users periodically run `backup.sh $devicename` from a domain server or the userspace session.
+- All 👶 Users set up their fresh device once (1 -> 1), then only periodically run `backup.sh` from a domain server or the userspace session.
 You can backup manually or by cron /systemD Service so the user can lose the device safely.

-Backups run non-interactive over adb wireless and rsync, so the device has to be mapped in dhcp correctly over wifi or vpn.
+You only need adb keys for app backups, all "normal" data can be pulled via rsync.
+If you have a roaming nfs-home server its easy to just use the ssh and adb keys from the users home to do this without the user having to start this in userspace.

 Restoring the device means an admin will autoprovision a new one, then the user runs `restore.sh` once with his .android/$devicename backup.